JereKuusela/valheim-expand_world_spawns/README.md

 - prefab: Name of the object to spawn.
   - Any [object](https://valheim.fandom.com/wiki/Item_IDs) is valid, not just creatures.
 - name: Identifier for this entry, only needed for mod compatibility.
-- enabled (default: `true`): Quick way to disable this entry if needede.
+- enabled (default: `true`): Quick way to disable this entry if needed.
 - biome: List of possible biomes.
 - biomeArea: List of possible biome areas (edge = zones with multiple biomes, median = zones with only a single biome, 4 = unused, leftover from Valheim data).
 - spawnChance (default: `100` %): Chance to spawn when attempted.